Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 WASHINGTON (AP) — The House Jan.
-6 committee voted Thursday to subpoena Donald Trump for testimony before the panel over the 2021 attack at the Capitol.
+6 committee voted unanimously Thursday to subpoena Donald Trump, demanding the former president’s personal testimony as it unveiled startling new video from his closest aides describing his multipart plan to overturn his 2020 election loss that resulted in the Jan assault on the U.S. Capitol.

-“We must seek the testimony under oath of January 6th’s central player,” said Rep. Liz Cheney, R-Wyo., the committee’s vice chair.
+“We must seek the testimony under oath of January Sixth’s central player,” said Republican Rep. Liz Cheney of Wyoming, the committee’s vice chair.

+Trump is almost certain to fight the subpoena and decline to testify.
+He did not have an immediate comment.

 House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer can be seen talking to governors in neighboring Virginia and Maryland.
-Later the footage shows Senate Republican Leader Mitch McConnell and other GOP leaders as the group asks the acting attorney general for help.
+Later it shows Senate Republican Leader Mitch McConnell and other GOP leaders as the group asks Trump’s acting attorney general for help.

-WASHINGTON (AP) — The U.S. House Jan.
-6 Committee planned to vote Thursday to subpoena former President Donald Trump to testify, as it presented interviews with his aides and new documents detailing his unflagging multi-part efforts to overturn his 2020 election loss.

-The vote seeking Trump’s testimony comes as panel is producing vivid new details and evidence of Trump’s state of mind as he refused to concede his election loss to Joe Biden, resulting in the 2021 attack at the Capitol.
+The video comes from a documentary being produced by Pelosi’s daughter, according to two people familiar with the matter and granted anonymity to discuss it.

-In never-before-seen Secret Service messages, the panel produced evidence of the way extremist groups provided the muscle in the fight for Trump’s presidency, planning weeks before the attack to send a violent force to Washington.
+Earlier, in never-before-seen Secret Service messages, the panel produced evidence that extremist groups provided the muscle in the fight for Trump’s presidency, planning weeks before the attack to send a violent force to Washington.

-“Their plan is literally to kill people,” read a tip that was sent to Secret Service more than a week before the violence on Jan.
+The Secret Service warned in a Dec.
+26, 2020, email of a tip that members of the right-wing Proud Boys planned to outnumber the police in a march in Washington on Jan.
 6.

-The Secret Service warned in a Dec.
-26, 2020, email of a tip that members of the right-wing Proud Boys planned to march in Washington on Jan.
-6 with a group large enough to outnumber the police.

 “It felt like the calm before the storm,” one Secret Service agent wrote in a group chat.